-We estimate that the net proceeds to us from the sale of our shares of common stock in this offering will be approximately \$47.4 million, based on an assumed initial public offering price of \$11.00 per share, which is the mid-point of the estimated price range set forth on the cover of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, or \$40.4 million after the repayment of our outstanding indebtedness.
-If the underwriters' over-allotment option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds will be approximately \$55.0 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, or \$48.0 million after the repayment of our outstanding indebtedness.
+We estimate that the net proceeds to us from the sale of our shares of common stock in this offering will be approximately \$47.4 million, based on the initial public offering price of \$11.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses, or \$40.4 million after the repayment of our outstanding indebtedness.
+If the underwriters' over-allotment option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds will be approximately \$55.0 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, or \$48.0 million after the repayment of our outstanding indebtedness.